 Hamblin presented his work at the first Australian conference on computing, which was held at the Weapon Research Establishment in Salisbury, South Australia, in June 1957 (Hamblin 1957b).
 Employees of the English Electric Company were present at this conference, and took his ideas back to England.
 As a consequence, Hamblin’s architecture was implemented in the company’s next machine, which came to be called the KDF9.
 The architecture of this machine even used Hamblin’s terminology.
 This machine was announced in 1960 and delivered (i.e. made available commercially) in 1963.
 Hamblin published his ideas in 1957 (Hamblin 1957b, 1957c) and 1962 (Hamblin 1962).
 An earlier paper (Burks et al. 1954) presented the same ideas in a more general notational framework, and that paper was briefly reviewed in the Journal of Symbolic Logic in 1955 (Nelson 1955).
 Hamblin may have seen the Burks paper, or (with greater probability) the JSL review, although neither of these articles is cited in his 1962 Computer Journal paper which presents RPN (Hamblin 1962).
 (When accessed on 2010-07-20, the catalogue of the Library of the University of New South Wales indicated that the UNSW Library did not currently carry the journal in which the Burks paper was published, Mathematical Tables and Other Aids to Computation; of course, the Library may have carried this journal in the past.)

 Another computer, the American Burroughs B5000, announced in 1961 and delivered in 1963, also used a zero-address architecture, and also enabled reverse polish notation to be used for programming.
 R. S. Barton, one of the designers of the B5000, has written that he developed RPN independently of Hamblin, sometime in 1958 while reading a textbook on symbolic logic, and before he was aware of Hamblin’s work (Barton 1970).
 A decade after Hamblin first published his ideas, engineers at Hewlett-Packard (HP) developed a personal calculator, the 9100A Desktop Calculator, which used RPN.
-This calculator, the first in a long line by HP, was released in 1968, and it popularized RPN among the scientific and engineering communities; note, however, that early advertisements for the 9100A did not mention RPN.
+This calculator, the first in a long line by HP, was released in 1968, and it popularized RPN among the scientific and engineering communities.
+It is interesting to note, however, that early advertisements for the 9100A did not mention RPN, which is surprising given the attention HP later gave it.

 Secondly, Hamblin was the first person to propose an axiomatic account of time based on intervals, rather than points.
 This was in a paper published in 1969.
 An interval calculus for time was later proposed by James Allen (1984), and has been influential in AI, both as a basis for reasoning about time, and, when extended to multiple dimensions, as a basis for reasoning about space (Anger and Rodriguez 1991).